anoma/verify-beacon/README.md

 =============

-This is for computing and verifying the [randomness beacon][beacon] used in the [Powers of Tau][ceremony] and Sapling MPC ceremonies, using hardware acceleration if available.
+This is for computing and verifying the [randomness beacon][beacon] used in the MASP MPC ceremony, using hardware acceleration if available.
+Based on https://github.com/plutomonkey/verify-beacon

-The beacon is computed using 2^42 iterations of SHA-256.
+The beacon is computed using 2^42 iterations of SHA-256 on the SHA256 hash of the three block hashes.

-The files `powersoftau.txt` and `sapling.txt` each contain 1025 hashes (1024
+The file `masp.txt` contains 1028 hashes (3 block hashes and 1024
 sequential pairs), allowing the beacon to be verified more quickly in parallel.

 Two hardware-accelerated implementations are available, along with a